Deploy an Agent System in a Container

 Last updated

-Based on the notes provided in the image, We'll help you create a tutorial on accessing the agent runtime after deploying it to Docker.
-This tutorial will explain the steps for building the Docker container, deploying the agent, and accessing the runtime for inference or interaction.
+Based on the notes provided in the image, we'll help you create a tutorial on accessing the agent system runtime after deploying it to Docker.
+This tutorial will explain the steps for building the Docker container, deploying the agent system, and accessing the runtime for inference or interaction.

-Once you have packaged and deployed your agent inside a Docker container (https://docs.composabl.com/deploy-agents/deploy-an-agent-in-a-container), the next step is accessing its runtime for operations like model inference.
-This tutorial will guide you through the process of building and running the Docker container and then connecting to the agent's runtime for further interactions.
+Once you have packaged and deployed your agent system inside a Docker container (https://docs.composabl.com/deploy-agents/deploy-an-agent-in-a-container), the next step is accessing its runtime for operations like model inference.
+This tutorial will guide you through the process of building and running the Docker container and then connecting to the agent system's runtime for further interactions.

-To deploy the agent to Docker, we need to first create an image from the Dockerfile (https://docs.composabl.com/deploy-agents/deploy-an-agent-in-a-container).
-The Dockerfile will package the necessary runtime, model, and environment for the agent.
+To deploy the agent system to Docker, we need to first create an image from the Dockerfile (https://docs.composabl.com/deploy-agents/deploy-an-agent-in-a-container).
+The Dockerfile will package the necessary runtime, model, and environment for the agent system.

 Building the Image: You can build the Docker image by running the following command in the terminal.
 This will take the Dockerfile and the associated files (like the pre-trained model) and create an image.